 This is important in order to draw the attention of users to major forthcoming changes.
-It provides the paper chart user with a reference to a (P) NM, and the ENC user with a reference to a caution, the details of which may not be in view on the ECDIS navigational display.
+It provides the paper chart user with a reference to a (P) NM.

-B-621.3 To allow adequate distribution time, a NE should be published 4 to 8 weeks before the implementation date of the changes $\underbrace{\text{(if possible)}}{\text{and should carry an appropriate caution in magenta within a prominent box}{\text{box}}$ (preferably located outside the top border of the chart so that, when removed, it does not leave a gap in chart detail).
+B-621.3 To allow adequate distribution time, a NE should be published 4 to 8 weeks before the implementation date of the changes (if possible) and should carry an appropriate caution in magenta within a prominent box (preferably located outside the top border of the chart so that, when removed, it does not leave a gap in chart detail).
 The boxed caution may be customised to suit individual circumstances, eg:

-Boxed caution for NEs-
+Boxed caution for NEs:

-D THE [name] TRAFFIC SEPARATION SCHEME[ROUTEIN NEED TO RETAIN PREVIOUS EDITION OF THIS CHART

-The previous and the previous edition of this chart incurporates the changes scheduled for implementation and under the previous edition of this chart should continue to be used until these changes are mented.
-The chart number of the previous edition (dated [day/month/year]) is to be changed to X----; it will be update endently and withdrawn cancelled shortly after the implementation date.
+CAUTION - CHANGES TO THE [name] TRAFFIC SEPARATION SCHEME[ROUTEING MEASURES] -NEED TO RETAIN PREVIOUS EDITION OF THIS CHART The routeing information and associated buoyage shown on this chart incorporates the changes scheduled for implementation at [time] UTC [date and year].
+The previous edition of this chart should continue to be used until these changes are implemented.
+The chart number of the previous edition (dated [day/month/year]) is to be changed to X----; it will be updated independently and cancelled shortly after the implementation date.

-B-621.4 In the case of a NC which is published in advance of changes, there is no requirement to change the number of the existing chart (as the NC will have a different number), but the announcement should state 'Existing $\operatorname{chart}(s)$ .... should continue to be used until these changes are implemented', eg:
+B-621.4 In the case of a NC which is published in advance of changes, there is no requirement to change the number of the existing chart (as the NC will have a different number), but the announcement should state 'Existing chart(s)... should continue to be used until these changes are implemented', eg: